inBeat/inbeat-website/content/top-influencers/instagram/fashion/france/_index.md

 ---
-title: Top 10 Fashion Instagram Influencers In France In 2022
+title: Top 10 Fashion Instagram Influencers In France In 2023
 description: >-
-  Find top fashion Instagram influencers in France in 2022.
-Most popular hashtags: #fashion #concours #giveaway.
+  Find top fashion Instagram influencers in France in 2023.
+Most popular hashtags: #fashion #ootd #outfits.
 platform: Instagram
-hits: 3074
+hits: 3375
-text_top: Identify the most popular Instagram influencers on inBeat.
+text_top: See the best Instagram influencers on inBeat.
-text_bottom: Our database aggregates 3074 Instagram influencers like this in France for you to connect with.
+text_bottom: Our platform aggregates 3375 Instagram influencers like this in France for you to pitch.
 profiles:
   - username: "fashions.school"
     fullname: >-